EHar908/CS5640-FinalProject-DisasterTweets/README.md

    -  Build, copmile, train RNN model
 - Evaluate and Store Classification Report in Reports Array

-- Create an LSTM-based deep learning model using Keras.
-- Use `Embedding` for word representations.
-- Compile the model with `binary_crossentropy` loss to handle binary classification.
-- Train the model on the tokenized and padded sequences.

 ### 7. **Build and Train BERT Model**
 - Data Pre-processing:
    - Remove URLs